 You can find a list of courses and when they are typically on offer (fall or spring) at the link below.
 You will also find course descriptions and syllabi for each class.
 Modern Greek Language classes are not mandatory but are strongly recommended.
 The vast majority of BCA Athens students enroll in first semester Modern Greek.

-- Arts & Humanities: European & East Mediterranean Studies, History, International Relations, Literature, Philosophy, Political Science, Religion, Art & Archaeology
+- Arts & Humanities: Art History, Archaeology, European & East Mediterranean Studies, History, International Relations, Literature, Philosophy, Political Science, Religion

 - Foreign Languages: Ancient Greek, Latin, Modern Greek

 - Social Sciences: Anthropology, Urban Planning & Sustainability

 There is no language requirement for this program.
 Courses are taught in English.

 While searching for courses you may notice that certain courses are referred to as “on site taught courses.”
 These indicate courses where faculty take their students out of the classroom to experience first hand the sites, monuments and museums in Athens.
 There are still some course sessions scheduled in traditional classrooms at CYA, but many of the courses take place on-site in Athens.
 For example A331 Aegean and Ancient Greek Art and Archaeology plans over half of the class meetings to take place on-site with visits to the Acropolis to study not only the Parthenon, but also the Propylaia and the Erechtheion.
 Additionally, the class meets at the Acropolis and National Archaeological museums and the Ancient Agora.

 You may also notice the opportunity to participate in either a Conservation or Marble Workshop.
 Workshops are non-credit opportunities to work with local experts to learn their crafts and they require an additional fee.
 Soon after the start of the fall and spring semesters notices are sent out about the dates and costs of each workshop.
 Students interested in either are invited to sign up and pay their fees at that time.